 - Always be grateful.
 Your reader has taken time and care and some of what they say might help you.

-- There is no need to comment on the feedback when you thank your reader.
+- There is no need to comment on the feedback – just thank your reader.

 - If your feedback session is in person, resist the urge to argue the toss.
-Take full notes.
-A lot of what is said will whoosh past your ears, gone for ever, and some of it could be invaluable.
+Take full notes instead.
+A lot of what is said will whoosh past your ears, gone for ever, and some could be invaluable.